Programs and Services

 TransportationTransportation for Special Education is a related service that provides eligible students with disabilities access to their academic programs and services.
 In order to receive transportation as a related service, the ARD/IEP committee shall document eligibility and need.
 Eligibility for special transportation must be re-established at every annual ARD and each time a student changes residence or campus.

-The role of the Teacher of the Visually Impaired (TVI) is to provide services for eligible students with visual impairments.
-These services would include specially designed instruction, accommodations, modifications, the Expanded core Curriculum to aide in accessing the curriculum, and technology supports including the use of Braille and magnification.
-The Vision Teacher travels to the student's assigned school or education setting to provide consultive services to the classroom teacher and/or student and direct instruction.
-This may include pull-out instruction, collaboration, consult, or in-class support based on content and student needs.
-Determination of services is based on the findings of the Functional Vision and Learning Media Assessment and the student's IEP.
+These services could include specially designed instruction, accommodations, modifications, direct instruction in one or more areas of the Expanded Core Curriculum to aide in accessing the curriculum, and technology supports including the use of Braille and magnification.
+The Vision Teacher travels to the student's assigned school or education setting to provide consultative services to the classroom teacher and/or student as well as direct instruction.
+These services may include pull-out instruction, collaboration, consult, or in-class support based on student needs.
+The ARD/IEP committee determines the type and amount of services needed based on the findings of the Functional Vision and Learning Media Assessment and the student’s strengths/weaknesses in the areas of the Expanded Core Curriculum.

-Evaluation information and recommendations from the Orientation and Mobility Specialist will also be included in the IEP.
+Evaluation information and recommendations from the Orientation and Mobility Specialist will also be considered by the ARD/IEP committee.
 An Orientation and Mobility specialist is a human services professional who specializes in helping the visually impaired acclimate to their physical environment.
-Training in O&M may be provided if a student qualifies for VI eligibility and is approved by the ARD/IEP committee.
+Training in O&M may be provided if a student qualifies for VI eligibility and is deemed eligible for services by the ARD/IEP committee based upon the Orientation and Mobility evaluation and the student’s strengths/weaknesses in the areas of the Expanded Core Curriculum.